Azure/aaz/Commands/databox/job/readme.md

 : Get information about the specified job.

 - [update](/Commands/databox/job/_update.md)
-: Update an existing job with the specified parameters.
+: Update the properties of an existing job.